xdje42/fuchsia-wiki/emacs.md

 ## FIDL syntax highlighting

-Emacs comes with builtin support for IDL files, which are pretty close to FIDL files, so this does is a good first pass.
+Emacs comes with builtin support for IDL files, so this is a good first pass.
 In your .emacs file add:

 ```
 (add-to-list 'auto-mode-alist '("\\.fidl\\'" . idl-mode))